5/14/2025

 Richard Lowenthal

-Yeah, I mean, I think the prior authorizations, when we have low insurance coverage is an impediment.
-When we start to get higher and higher up in insurance coverage, there is fewer prior offs the docs have to deal with, and they're more than happy to write prior authorizations, they just don't wanna write too many.
-So it's a matter of volume, right?
+Yeah, I mean, I think the prior authorizations, when we have low insurance coverage, is an impediment.
+When we start to get higher and higher up in insurance coverage, there's fewer prior auth the docs have to deal with, and they're more than happy to write prior authorizations, they just don't want to write too many.
+So it's It's a matter of volume, right?
 And so we do see the number of prior authorizations coming down.
 We see the approval rates increasing.
 So that's a good sign.
 And that encourages doctors to continue to write prior authorizations for those patients that are not getting automatic insurance coverage without paperwork.
 So that's encouraging.
-So we do think it's a headwind, but it becomes less and less and less as time goes by because the remaining patients that are not covered are those insurance companies that are delaying.
-The doctors are more willing to write the prior authorizations because they're just fewer.
+So we do think it's, you know, a headwind, but it becomes less and less and less as time goes by because the remaining patients that are not covered are those insurance companies that are delaying.
+The doctors are more willing to write the prior authorizations because there's just fewer of them.
 Does that make sense?

 speaker